SuperOfficeDocs/superoffice-docs/docs/mirroring/i-mirror-client-service.md

 No state is carried over from a call to the next.
 However, multiple calls may be active at the same time, for multiple customers, tables, or both.
 The only guarantee is that:

-* there will not be multiple active calls for a specific combination of customer and table
+* There will not be multiple active calls for a specific combination of customer and table
-* each customer’s [mirroring cycle][2] will run in a linear timeline from start to end
+* Each customer’s [mirroring cycle][2] will run in a linear timeline from start to end

-All implementations of IMirrorClientService **must be multi-tenant and fully re-entrant**.
+All implementations of `IMirrorClientService` **must be multi-tenant and fully re-entrant**.

 ### Authenticate